Yamal Peninsula: Yamal craters

 In 2014, Yamal was the discovery site of a distinct sinkhole, dubbed "Yamal crater", which quickly drew the attention of world media.
 The sinkhole appeared to be the result of a huge explosion and several hypotheses were suggested to explain the formation of the crater, including a hit by a meteorite or a UFO, or the collapse of an underground gas facility.

-A spokesperson for the Yamal branch of the Emergencies Ministry said, "We can definitely say that it's not a meteorite.".
+A spokesperson for the Yamal branch of the Emergencies Ministry said, "We can definitely say that it's not a meteorite."
 Cryovolcanism has been pointed out as the most probable cause in recent researches.

-The 60-meter (66-yard) crater is believed by a senior researcher from the Scientific Research Center of the Arctic, Andrei Plekhanov, in remarks to the Associated Press, to be likely the result of a "buildup of excessive pressure" underground because of warming regional temperatures in that portion of Siberia.
+The 60 m crater is believed by a senior researcher from the Scientific Research Center of the Arctic, Andrei Plekhanov, in remarks to the Associated Press, to be likely the result of a "buildup of excessive pressure" underground because of warming regional temperatures in that portion of Siberia.
 Tests conducted by Plekhanov's team showed unusually high concentrations of methane near the bottom of the sinkhole.

 The destabilization of gas hydrates containing huge amounts of methane gas is believed to have caused the craters on the Yamal Peninsula.

 As of 2015, the Yamal peninsula had at least five similar craters.
 Another crater appeared in August 2020.

 Offshore methane leaks

 According to researchers at Norway's Centre for Arctic Gas Hydrate (CAGE), through a process called geothermal heat flux, the Siberian permafrost, which extends to the seabed of the Kara Sea, a section of the Arctic Ocean between the Yamal Peninsula and Novaya Zemlya, is thawing.
 According to a CAGE researcher, Aleksei Portnov:

-"The permafrost is thawing from two sides...
+The permafrost is thawing from two sides ...
 [T]he interior of the Earth is warm and is warming the permafrost from the bottom up.
-It is called geothermal heat flux and it is happening all the time, regardless of human influence."
+It is called geothermal heat flux and it is happening all the time, regardless of human influence. ...
+The thawing of permafrost on the ocean floor is an ongoing process, likely to be exaggerated by the global warming of the world's oceans.